Using ATT&CK Evaluations

 ATT&CK Evaluations are a starting point.
 We use an open-book and minimally sized environment to understand baseline capabilities of solutions.
 Operationalization of these solutions is important to consider in the context of your organization, including false positive generation.

-There are no scores or winners.
+There are no winners.
 The goal of ATT&CK Evaluations is to show the different capabilities of each vendor.

 Counting has limitations.
 We don’t think any single way to count is right for everyone.
 As we’ve described, you should consider your own needs and then consider scoring based on those.